-- the work of the internal auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework; and - the work of the external auditors.
+- the work of the internal auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors:

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on and signed on their behalf by:
+Approved by order of the members of the Board of Governors on and signed on their behalf by: